 Reconciliation NSW supports the Local Reconciliation Group network with regular network meetings, e-newsletters, special event funding opportunities and public liability insurance.
 At our Annual General Meeting, registered individuals and LRGs can meet and share stories about the work they are doing for reconciliation in NSW.

-If there isn’t an LRG in your area, you might want to start one of your own.
+If there isn’t an LRG in your area, you might want to start one of your own – just email us.

 See our factsheet: How To Start A Local Reconciliation Group.